-Minnesota’s Rochester is transforming into an even more exceptional destination for visitors as several new hotels are anticipated to open in the next few years.
+Minnesota’s Rochester is transforming into an even more exceptional destination for visitors as several new hotels have opened in 2019 or are anticipated to open in the next few years.

-By the end of 2020, downtown Rochester (the location of Mayo Clinic's main campus) is expected to add 850 new hotel rooms, which will raise the downtown room count to more than 3,000 and the citywide room count to more than 7,000.
+By the end of 2020, downtown Rochester (the location of Mayo Clinic's main campus) is expected to add hundreds of new hotel rooms, which will raise the downtown room count to more than 3,000 and the citywide room count to more than 7,000.

 These downtown hotels are connected via climate-controlled skyways and underground walkways to Rochester’s downtown convention and event center, as well as to Mayo Clinic’s downtown buildings and dozens of restaurants, stores, and nightlife options.